stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ![randomForest.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/randomForest.png)

 In Artificial Neutral Network, there are numerous hyper parameters to turn such as the architecture of the hidden layers, activation functions and so on.
-We will apply stochastic gradient descent optimization method and drop out layer to prevent get stuck at the local minimum / not overfiting
+We will apply stochastic gradient descent optimization method and drop out layer to prevent get stuck at the local minimum / not overfitting

 ![ANN.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/ANN.png)